 Can I put posters up on phone boxes?

 No, flyposting, which is putting up posters in public property around town is against the law and is not allowed (during elections or any other time).
 This includes phone boxes, lamposts etc.

 I have publicity which can't be stamped, can I still use it?

-If you have publicity (like stickers) which can't be stamped, then you still have to bring it in to the Elections Office to be approved and so we can check it against your receipt, as part of your budget.
+If you have publicity which can't be stamped, then you still have to bring it in to the Elections Office to be approved and so we can check it against your receipt, as part of your budget.

 What size should my image on the elections portal be?

 Candidates are required to submit a photo of their likeness along with their nomination.
 The Elections Portal asks for images to be 96x96 pixels, or some kind of square-cropped shape.